 An animated series based on the popular Japanese series of comics by Mizuki Shigeru.
 Kitaro is a young ghost, the last of his family line of ghosts.
 With the help of his father's eye (the ...
 See full summary »

 I had first got interested in this anime when I was researching yōkai (Japan's spirits and monsters) on the web.
-I had seen Shigeru Mizuki's pictures and then I got curious and then looked him up as well as his famous "Gegege no Kitarō".
+I had seen Shigeru Mizuki's pictures and then I got curious and then looked him up as well as his famous work "Gegege no Kitarō".

-Overall, Kitaro is a must-see anime for those who are interested in the supernatural and Japanese monster folklore.
+Overall, "Kitarō" is a must-see anime for those who are interested in the supernatural and Japanese monster folklore.

 2 of 2 people found this review helpful.

 Was this review helpful to you?